LANDIS-II-Foundation/Extension-Biomass-BDA/docs/index.md

 LANDIS-II requires a global parameter file for your scenario, and separate parameter files for each extension.

-Example files can be [downloaded from GitHub](https://downgit.github.io/#/home?url=https://github.com/LANDIS-II-Foundation/Extension-SCRPPLE/tree/master/Testing/Core7-SCRAPPLE3.1).
+Example files can be [downloaded from GitHub](https://downgit.github.io/#/home?url=https://github.com/LANDIS-II-Foundation/Extension-Biomass-BDA/tree/master/testings/Core7-BiomassBDAv24).

-# Supporting R-Code

-We also provide R-code that has been used to parameterize SCRPPLE.
-This R-code is provided 'as is' and no support is implied.
-[R code on GitHub](https://downgit.github.io/#/home?url=https://github.com/LANDIS-II-Foundation/Extension-SCRPPLE/tree/master/Supporting%20R%20Code)

 # Support

 If you have a question, please contact Robert Scheller.
 You can also ask for help in the [LANDIS-II users group](http://www.landis-ii.org/users).

-If you come across any issue or suspected bug, please post about it in the [issue section of the Github repository](https://github.com/LANDIS-II-Foundation/Extension-SCRPPLE/issues) (GitHub ID required).
+If you come across any issue or suspected bug, please post about it in the [issue section of the Github repository](https://github.com/LANDIS-II-Foundation/Extension-Biomass-BDA/issues) (GitHub ID required).

 # Author